kadimetla/CarND-Traffic-Sign-Classifier-Project/writeup.md

 The first image might be difficult to classify because ...

-Speed limit (30km/h) -  classifying correctly -   more data to train.
+Speed limit (30km/h) -  classifying wrong -   plan to look into it.

 Speed limit (60km/h) - classigying wrong - less data to train.